mlhartme/maven-dockerbuild-plugin/README.md

 Example: `fileFooYaml` reads `src/dockerbuild/foo.yaml`, performs maven filtering on it (i.e. replaces properties like ${project.version}), base64-encodes the result and passes it to the `fileFooYaml` argument.
 The resulting file is also written (without base64 encoding) to `target/dockerbuild/foo.yaml`.

-### Build arguments

-Use build arguments to pass additional data into your Dockerfile.

-* `buildComment` as specified for the build
-* `buildOrigin` current user and the machine running this build

 ### Artifact arguments